KamilKubicki/react-mobx-redux-toolkit/README.md

 > <cite>[https://redux.js.org/redux-toolkit](https://redux.js.org/redux-toolkit)</cite>

 Redux Toolkit introduced slices, based on ducks modular pattern that holds reducers, action types and action creators inside one directory that represents the feature.
 Library includes among other things Redux, Reselect, Redux-thunk and immer.
-Which is great, the tool cares of immutability itself making immutable changes with normal mutative code.
+The tool cares of immutability itself making immutable changes with normal mutative code.
 Before using Redux Toolkit you still need to know basics of Redux.
 The concept replies simply on most common issues raised against Redux like:

 - store configuration is complicate
 - code is verbose
 - requires complex folder structure
-- no clear best practices given to structure the code
+- no clear/best practices given to organize the code

 The example of Slice (from the application you can lunch following [Usage](#Usage) part) integrating action's and reducer's logic from Redux: